Dea-John Reid: Teen guilty of killing boy stabbed in Birmingham

 A post-mortem examination confirmed the year-nine pupil at Harborne Academy was killed by a stab wound to the chest.

+Too many young people have lost their lives in Birmingham in recent years, and in nearly every case the cause has been the kind of petty dispute that, in previous generations, would have been settled in a playground and not with a knife or a gun.

+Some incredible work is being done in the city and the wider West Midlands by ex-criminals, schools, local authorities and the police to try to persuade teenagers to stop carrying weapons, but the message still isn't always getting through.

-His death prompted an outpouring of grief in the community, with hundreds gathering to attend a vigil in the days following the attack.
+Dea-John's death prompted an outpouring of grief in the community, with hundreds gathering to attend a vigil in the days following the attack.

 The convicted teenager, who was 14 at the time of the stabbing, is due to return to court for sentencing on 5 May.